DiscordDigital/AltCheck/README.md

 5. Make sure AltServer is installed
 6. You can close iTunes while this script is running
 7. Launch AltCheck_Start.bat to start monitoring.
 (Right click, Run as Administrator)
-8. (optional) Put AltCheck_Start.bat into an AutoStart folder or task scheduler.
+8. (optional) Put AltCheck_Start.bat into an AutoStart folder or task scheduler

 ## Windows Firewall
 For best results you may want to disable your Windows Firewall.\